josiahcoad/IntroNeuralNetworks/README.md

   * conda install dask

 ##### Alternate route

-* If the previous is not working for you to install packages, try the following (very experimental) Install a pip package in the current Jupyter kernel by putting the following lines in the first cell of your notebook:
+If the previous is not working for you to install packages, try the following (very experimental).

+Install a pip package in the current Jupyter kernel by putting the following lines in the first cell of your notebook:
 ```
 import sys